 What Are Payroll Services?

 There are two kinds of payroll services: online services and (for lack of a better term) personal services.
 The online services may be apps or online-based.
 The personal services are a business owned by an individual who may do payroll online or who may be local.

 The evaluation process works the same way for both types of payroll services.
-But this article will focus on the online services.
-Here are some features you should take into consideration:
+But this article will focus on online services.
+Below are some features you should take into consideration.

 For most of the payroll services I looked at, the cost is per month, so you can change at any time.
 Most based the cost on the number of employees.
 Some offer a 1099 option for paying contractors, vendors, or freelancers.
 (You will find a brief list with costs at the end of this article.)